 Currently the Chief Business Officer of RECON Dynamics.
 Mr. Thomas has a Master of Science in Professional Accounting, and his career has spanned public accounting and investments, including both equity placements and real estate.
 Mr. Thomas’ experience has also taken him internationally, working for multinational corporations throughout Europe from a base in Paris, France.
 Mr. Thomas has worked with both small and large businesses, and has been instrumental in raising capital for a wide variety of businesses.
 Mark has been active in leading RECON’s efforts at creating partnerships and accelerating growth.

 Currently Chief Executive Officer of RECON Dynamics.
 Mr. Trott has spent more than 30 years working with telecommunications pioneer Craig McCaw’s companies.
 Howard has completed a vast array of high-profile projects ranging from solar farms and aviation projects to large conservation projects.
 He is deeply focused on advancing green energy technologies, and designing with sustainability and conservation.
 Most recently he has worked on large scale storage projects in the Western United States.
 Howard's experience working with utilities and utility contractors makes him uniquely qualified to lead and accelerate RECON's growth in the utility industry.

-Preston holds a Bachelor of Science degree in Economics and a Master in Business Administration degree from the Wharton School at the University of Pennsylvania.
+Mr. Woo sits on the board of directors for Ossia and the advisory board for Kolaghassi Capital.
+He holds both a Bachelor of Science degree in Economics and a Master’s Degree in Business Administration from the Wharton School at the University of Pennsylvania.